MBCProject/mbc-markdown/yfaq/README.md

 ## <a name="next"><a/>What's Next for MBC? ##

-### MBC Mailing List ###

-To join the MBC mailing list, please send a request to mbc@mitre.org.
+* **MBC Mailing List** - To join the MBC mailing list, please send a request to mbc@mitre.org.

-### STIX 2 Representation ###

-MBC content is now available in STIX 2 format - see the [mbc-stix2](https://github.com/MBCProject/mbc-stix2) repository.
+* **STIX 2 Representation** - MBC content is now available in STIX 2 format - see the [mbc-stix2](https://github.com/MBCProject/mbc-stix2) repository.

-### MBC Website ###

-An MBC website will replace markdown documents by the end of 2019.
+* **MBC Website** - An MBC website will replace markdown documents by the end of 2019.

-### Code Snippets ###

-In addition to associating malware samples to behaviors, we plan to capture code snippets that illustrate behavior implementation.
+* **Code Snippets** - In addition to associating malware samples to behaviors, we plan to capture code snippets that illustrate behavior implementation.

 References